uclouvain/osis/osis_role/README.md

 `osis_role` is based on the default auth module provided by Django.

-If you want to test if a user have permission, you can use has_perm method provided in User Model:
+If you want to test if a user has permission, you can use has_perm method provided in User Model:

 -       def can_access_obj(user, obj):
             return user.has_perm("base.view_object", obj)